 How Hard is it to Hike Huayna Picchu?

 Huayna Picchu is a challenging, steep hike but short in distance.
 You have to register when you start the trek and sign out when you finish releasing any responsibility.
-You walk up some steps like half a mile until you start ascending to the mountain through a tiny dirt road that takes you through the forest.
+You walk up some steps like half a mile until you start ascending the mountain through a tiny dirt road that takes you through the forest.
 Some sections require the use of both hands and feet to scramble upwards, while some include railings and cables for support.
 Within Huayna Picchu are steep and narrow stairs named the "stairs of death."
 Huayna Picchu hikes are not recommended for those afraid of heights, ledges, or vertical stone ladders, those who are overweight, have mobility concerns, and children under 12.

 Why is Huayna Picchu Famous?